zainaboladiti/zainaboladiti.github.io/_posts/2025-12-06-broken-object-level-authorization.md

 Broken Object Level Authorization remains the number one API security risk because it's both common and impactful.
 The Optus breach demonstrated that even major organisations with significant resources can fall victim to this fundamental vulnerability.
 The exploitation is straightforward, the impact is severe and the data exposed can affect millions of people.

-By implementing thorough authorization checks, using indirect object references, following the principle of least privilege, and conducting regular security testing, organisations can protect their APIs and their users' data from this threat.
+By implementing thorough authorization checks, using indirect object references, following the principle of least privilege and conducting regular security testing, organisations can protect their APIs and their users' data from this threat.

 As APIs continue to power more of our digital infrastructure, securing them against BOLA and other vulnerabilities isn't just a technical requirement, it's a fundamental responsibility to the users who trust us with their data.